gecko0307/dagon2/README.md

 - **Scripting**
   - Built-in [GScript3](https://github.com/gecko0307/gscript3) virtual machine and scripting API.
 - **Extensions**
+  - `dagon2:imgui`
-  - `dagon2:imgui` - now provides a built-in UI boilerplate class
+    - ImGui integration now provides a built-in UI boilerplate class
+  - `dagon2:audio`
-  - `dagon2:audio` - underlying sound engine (SoLoud) is updated with SDL3 and DirectSound backends
+    - Underlying sound engine (SoLoud) is updated with SDL3 and DirectSound backends.
+  - `dagon2:video`
+    - `Video` class now works as a render task
   - `dagon:openvr` is not available anymore because interop between SDL GPU and OpenVR is not possible; SDL deliberately abstracts and hides the underlying native graphics API handles.
 OpenXR support is planned for the long term, but will not happen until SDL 3.6.0.
+- **Misc**
+  - Dagon now uses dlib 1.7.1.

 System Requirements
 -------------------